getgrav/grav-learn/pages/07.hosting/wirenine/docs.md

     category: docs
 ---

-[WireNine](https://wirenine.com) is a fast modern hosting provider that focuses on performance via their use of **100% SSD** storage, **Litespeed** web servers, the latest **Intel E5-based** processors with fast **DDR4 ram**.
+[WireNine](https://wirenine.com) is a fast, modern hosting provider that focuses on performance via their use of **100% SSD** storage, **Litespeed** web servers, the latest **Intel E5-based** processors with fast **DDR4 ram**.
 These features ensure their shared hosting offerings are a fantastic solution for Grav sites.

 ![](wirenine.png)

-In this guide we will cover the essentials for configuring a middle of the road shared hosting account to work optimally with Grav.
+In this guide, we will cover the essentials for configuring a middle of the road shared hosting account to work optimally with Grav.

 ## Picking your Hosting Plan

 WireNine has three shared hosting plans that range from $9/month for a basic plan, to $18/month for their heavy traffic option.
-They all will be the same to configure, but we recommend the middle **Plus** plan at $14/month because it provides a good compromise with 1 CPU and 1GB of memory.
+Configuration for all of these plans are the same, but we recommend the middle **Plus** plan at $14/month because it provides a good compromise with 1 CPU and 1GB of memory.

 ## Configuring PHP & Caching

-WireNine uses PHP 5.4 by default which is great for Grav, but you do have the option to use a newer 5.5 or 5.6 version.
+WireNine uses PHP **5.4** by default which is great for Grav, but you do have the option to use a newer **5.5** or **5.6** version.

-WireNine provides a very full featured **cPanel** control panel.
+WireNine provides a very full-featured **cPanel** control panel.
 This is directly accessible via the **My Accounts** tab.

 The first thing to do is to change the default version of PHP your site runs with.
 So click the **Select PHP Version** link in the **Software** Section.